-As long as there have been substances to abuse, young people have been on the forefront of finding creative ways to ingest them.
+As long as there have been substances to abuse, young people have been at the forefront of finding creative ways to ingest them.
 The newest trend is called “Skittles parties.”
 This has nothing to do with the colorful candies kids like to eat.
 Rather, it refers to a party where young people fill a bowl with various prescription pills in different colors.

 Participating in one of these parties means grabbing one or more of the unidentified pills and chasing them down, often with alcohol.
 This is beyond deadly.